xgirma/advanced-state-management-in-react-applications/chapters/ch.03/README.md

 This is a small application, what will happen if this tree grows to a big app?

 # Patterns
-These patterns are agnostics to Flux, Reudx, or Mobix ...
+These patterns are agnostics to Flux, Reudx, or MobiX ...

 ##